sambaiga/MLCFCD/README.md

 # Multi-label Learning for Appliances Recognition in NILM using Fryze-Current Decomposition and Convolutional Neural Network.

-This repository is the official implementation of [Convolutional Neural Network-based Multilabel Learning for  Appliance Recognition  Applying Frze-Current Decomposition and Euclidean distance similarity matrix]().
+This repository is the official implementation of [Multi-label Learning for Appliances Recognition in NILM using Fryze-Current Decomposition and Convolutional Neural Network]().

 <img src="block.png" width="80%" height="50%">